|

 - Extended Period Simulation Module: This module allows for modelling of diurnal fluctuations in water demand, and controls of pumps, valves, etc. in order to monitor system performance (e.g. tank level fluctuations, pumping cycles, pressure variations) over an extended period of time.

-- Optimization Module: This unique module allows for the determination of future improvement needs, with the objective being to minimize capital expenditure and present worth of operational costs, while adhering to specified operational criteria.
-The cost trade-off between pipes and pumping costs, and pipes and storage cost are taken into account for the optimization.
+- Optimization Module: This unique module allows for the determination of future improvement needs, with the objective being to minimize capital expenditure while adhering to specified operational criteria.

 - Water Quality Modelling.
 The embedded EPANet program module provides an